 The bottom line: Research all of your retirement saving options

-If you’re an employee uncovered by a retirement plan in Illinois, you’ll have to take action with the upcoming rollout of Illinois Secure Choice in 2019.
+If you’re an employee uncovered by a state retirement plan in Illinois, you should have already had to take action with the rollout of Illinois Secure Choice.
 Keep on top of the latest developments of this state-sponsored plan by reviewing the materials from past and upcoming meetings from the Illinois Secure Choice Board.

 Take the time to investigate all of your available options, including a 401(k) with Human Interest.
-We can offer you a flat fee of 0.50% of your account balance, covering fiduciary, custodial, and advisory fees, access to over 30,000 funds with annual expense ratios starting at 0.05%, and a higher annual contribution limit.
+We can offer you a flat fee of 0.50% of your account balance, covering fiduciary, custodial, and advisory fees, access to many low-cost funds with average fund fee of 0.07%, and a higher annual contribution limit.